Frequently Asked Questions

 If I am staying overnight, do I need to bring my own tent?

-What time will I arrive in Windsor?
+What time will I arrive at base camp?

 How long do I need to train for?